viniciusromani/taskify/README.md

 2. Create `.env` file for backend and frontend (both have a `.env.example` to get you an idea of what is needed)

-*suggested backend folder env file to run locally with docker*
+*suggested backend .env file to run locally with docker*
 ```.sh
 DATABASE_HOST=postgres
 DATABASE_PORT=5432